 They no longer come with boring metal handles on both sides.
 Improved designs contain long handles to make it easier to place or taking the food out of the fire.
 Some of them also come with lids, but you can also get woks without lids for covering your food.
 The lids help a lot in food recipes that require steaming.
 These pots can fit on any stove and have been used for smoking, frying, steaming, among others.

 Typically, they come in various materials, with cast iron and carbon steel being among them.
 All these materials vary in terms of price and longevity.
-For this reason, we’ve determined the quality of each material based on several factors, such as durability, price, ease of cleaning, etc. We’ve also looked at the pros and cons of each material.
+For this reason, We’ve determined the quality of Cast Iron Vs Carbon Steel Wok based on several factors, such as durability, price, ease of cleaning, etc. We’ve also looked at the pros and cons of each material.

 It is the most affordable wok that anyone can consider owning.
 You are sure to get it in various designs for your preference, in any shape or size you want.